zuttodoS/live2d-viewer-static-web-app/README.md

 Settings include hotkey bindings, parameter mappings, emotion-expression mappings, background config, device selections, and vowel calibration data.

-## Webcam/Mic Features May Require HTTP
+## Webcam/Mic Features Require HTTP

 Features that access your camera or microphone may need the page served over HTTP due to browser security.
 For a quick local server: